o73k51i/qapytest/docs/CLI.md

 # Run Parameters

 QaPyTest adds a set of useful CLI options to `pytest` for generating an HTML report and controlling the behavior of loading environment variables from a `.env` file.
+When browser automation is used, additional Playwright options become available.

 Below are the available options, their purpose, and usage examples.

 ## CLI options

+### QaPyTest Options

 - **`--env-file [PATH]`** : path to a `.env` file with environment variables (by default it will try to load `./.env` if it exists).
 - **`--env-override`** : if set, values from `.env` will override existing environment variables.